developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/input/barcode/index.md

 ### Decoder Signature

-Decoder Signature is a special pattern that encloses an area in a document (such as a signature) and allows that specific area to be captured as an image.
-The pattern is placed on either side of the area to capture and extends the full height of that area, for example:
+Decoder Signature is a special barcode format that allows to capture an area of a document (such as a signature) as an image.
+It is marked by two identical bar patterns placed on either side of the capture area.
+The bar pattern extends the full height of that area, for example:

 <img src="DecoderSignature-sample.jpg"/>
 <br>